 Stinky Senior: My Older Dog Smells Bad

-The Pet Experts at Elmhurst Animal Care Center are here to explain the reasons behind senior pet odor.
+The team at Elmhurst Animal Care Center are here to explain the reasons behind senior pet odor.

 Health Conditions that Cause Older Dogs to Stink

 Most dogs have a certain doggie smell to them.
 After all, they roll around and wander through gross things on their walks and during play.
 They actually even have an instinctual drive to cover their own scent by rolling around in other stinky smells.

 But it’s true that older dogs often develop a certain unpleasant smell over time.
 We have outlined a few conditions that can be the culprit of your sweet, yet smelly dog.